lumanai/lumanai/README.md

 - 🌱 I’m currently learning to create a website to put all resources for parents and coaches to help achieve this goal
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me - if you need to get in touch email on
 - ⚡ Fun fact: ...
-I'm forever learning
+I'm forever learning - software development is all about problem solving and perserverence

 <!---
 lumanai/lumanai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.